peter1357908/cosc-60-computer-networks/lab3/README.md

 * protect against more bad use cases such as repeatedly calling `mrt_open()`
 * consider using MSG_CONFIRM flags for sending acknowledgements
 * consider sending acknowldedgements in new threads (minor concurrency)
-* consider creating a lock for each sender rather than for the entire pair of queues
 * keep the buffer of a closed connection in memory if the buffer still has unread bytes... until...?
 * store `last_frag` instead of `next_frag` in the `sender_t`.
 * verify in sender that the received message is indeed from the target receiver
 * verify all received info (even given same hash, same source, etc. E.g. the received fragment number must be within valid range)
 * use circular buffer (or other efficient ones) instead of relying on memmove()
 * stop indenting for mutex pairs... it hurts me.
 I hurt myself.
+In the receiver module...

 #### TOTHINKs

 * any reason to make `mrt_accept()` and `mrt_receive()` families non-blocking?

+* any reason to create a new socket for each connection in the sender module?